rsksmart/devportal-1.0/rif/rns/guide/setup.md

     > You are also able to choose RNS Token.
 This represents the amount of .rsk domains owned by your wallet, you can add it too.

 5. Click next

+> Note: The Nifty browser wallet has been discontinued.
+See the [Nifty Wallet)](https://developers.rsk.co/wallet/use/nifty) page for more information.

 #### Display amount of tokens in the Metamask wallet